Emirate of Abu Dhabi: History

-Into the mid-20th century, the economy of Abu Dhabi continued to be sustained mainly by camel herding, production of dates and vegetables at the inland oases of Al-Ain and Liwa, and fishing and pearl diving off the coast of Abu Dhabi city, which was occupied mainly during the summer months.
+Abu Dhabi was a base for the tribe to trade, dive for pearls, and for other maritime activities.
+Into the late 19th century, Abu Dhabi's economy continued to flourish mainly by camel herding, production of dates and vegetables at the inland oases of Al-Ain and Liwa, and fishing and pearl diving off the coast of Abu Dhabi city, which was occupied mainly during the summer.
 Most dwellings in Abu Dhabi city were, at this time, constructed of palm fronds (barasti), with the wealthier families occupying mud huts.
-The growth of the cultured pearl industry in the first half of the twentieth century created hardship for residents of Abu Dhabi as pearls represented the largest export and main source of cash earnings.
+These businesses were very profitable and a strong source of income for the local Dhabyanis, until cultured pearls were invented in the early 19th century in Japan, causing the pearl trade to crash.
+This continued until the late 1950s, when oil was discovered in the emirate and its coastlines.

 In 1939, Sheikh Shakhbut Bin-Sultan Al Nahyan granted petroleum concessions, and oil was first found in 1958.
 At first, oil money had a marginal impact.
-A few low-rise concrete buildings were erected, and the first paved road was completed in 1961, but Sheikh Shakbut, uncertain whether the new oil royalties would last, took a cautious approach, preferring to save the revenue rather than investing it in development.
+A few low-rise concrete buildings were erected, and the first paved road was completed in 1961, but Shakbut, uncertain whether the new oil royalties would last, took a cautious approach, preferring to save the revenue rather than invest it in development.

 His brother, Sheikh Zayed bin Sultan Al Nahyan, saw that oil wealth had the potential to transform Abu Dhabi.
 The ruling Nahyan family decided that Sheikh Zayed should replace his brother as ruler and carry out his vision of developing the country.
 On August 6, 1966, with the assistance of the British, Zayed became the new ruler.

-With the announcement by the UK in 1968 that it would withdraw from the area of the Persian Gulf by 1971, Sheikh Zayed became the main driving force behind the formation of the UAE.
+With the announcement by the UK in 1968 that it would withdraw from the area of the Persian Gulf by 1971, Zayed became the main driving force behind the formation of the UAE.
 After the Emirates gained independence in 1971, oil wealth continued to flow to the area, and traditional mud-brick huts were rapidly replaced with banks, boutiques and modern highrises.

 Geography

-The United Arab Emirates is located in the oil-rich and strategic Arabian or Persian Gulf region.
+The United Arab Emirates is in the oil-rich and strategic Arabian or Persian Gulf region.
 It adjoins the Kingdom of Saudi Arabia and the Sultanate of Oman.

-Abu Dhabi is located in the far west and southwest part of the United Arab Emirates along the southern coast of the Persian Gulf between latitudes 22°40' and around 25° north and longitudes 51° and around 56° east.
+Abu Dhabi is in the far west and southwest part of the United Arab Emirates along the southern coast of the Persian Gulf between latitudes 22°40' and around 25° north and longitudes 51° and around 56° east.
 It borders the emirate of Dubai and emirate of Sharjah to its north.